meetbrij/python-notes/docs/data-analysis-pandas.md

   * Leave the missing values as is.
 * The first two options, removing columns and/or rows with missing values is often used when preparing data for machine learning, as machine learning algorithms are unable to be trained on data that includes null values.
 The methods that we use to remove rows and columns with null values is the `DataFrame.dropna(`) method.
 As a result, removing columns and rows is commonly known as **dropping**.
 * To remove a column, you can use the DataFrame.drop() method along with the axis: `laptops = laptops.drop('storage', axis=1)`
+* `inplace=True` means that it modifies the current dataframe.
+If you do not specify inplace then it gives a new dataframe without modifying the existing one.

 ```python
 laptops["screen_size"] = laptops["screen_size"].str.replace('"','').astype(float)